 – present information about the basis for preparing the financial statements, as well as the specific accounting policies chosen and applied for significant transactions and other events; and

-– provide extra information which is additional and that is not presented on the face of the FS or the financial statements but is required for a fair presentation of the entity’s cash receipts, cash outflows, and cash balances.
+– provide extra information that is additional and that is not presented on the face of the FS or the financial statements but is required for a fair presentation of the entity’s cash receipts, cash outflows, and cash balances.

 India’s Government Accounting